CHEESECAKE MOUSSE TART with BALSAMIC BLUEBERRIES

-Like a beautiful cross between a fluffy, airy mousse, and a classic cheesecake, this tart gives you the best of both worlds!
-And it's no-bake.
+Like a beautiful cross between a fluffy, airy mousse, and a classic cheesecake, this tart gives you the best of both worlds with no baking.
 Bam.

 You get the tart flavor you love with a light and velvety melt-in-your-mouth texture--resting on top of the dense buttery graham crust.
 The balsamic blueberries are like a lesson in why sweet things need a sour balance; an intensely delicious magenta dribble to make you swoon.